Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 Then, install all of the npm dependencies (including TypeScript and [wasm-pack](https://rustwasm.github.io/wasm-pack/)) by running `npm install`.
 Finally, you can generate the WebAssembly bindings and compile the TypeScript library by running `npm run build`.

-If everything's working correctly, when you run `node lib/index.js`, it will run the JavaScript code and print out the sum of 3 + 5 calculated in WebAssembly (generated from Rust source code), which is 8.
+If everything's working correctly, when you run `node lib/index.js`, it will run the JavaScript code and print out the sum of 3 + 5 calculated in WebAssembly (generated from Rust source code), still fortunately 8.

 ## Exposing the Rust crate through WebAssembly bindings

 Every WebAssembly module defines a set of exports that can be accessed by the host environment.
-For our purposes, we just want to export a set of functions that our TypeScript library can call to use to pretty-print diagnostics.
+For our example, we just need to export a single function that will generate a pretty-printed diagnostic.

-In Rust, we can do this by exporting an appropriate function with the `pub` keyword and annotating it with the `#[wasm_bindgen]` macro.
+In Rust, we can do this by exporting a function with the `pub` keyword and annotating it with the `#[wasm_bindgen]` macro.
-A function is "appropriate" if the parameters and return values are types that Rust compiler knows how to compile into a WebAssembly representation.
+Since we're using `#[wasm_bindgen]`, we need to make sure the function's parameters and return values have types that Rust compiler knows how to compile into a WebAssembly representation - so no fancy higher-kinded types here.
 A full list of supported types are described [here].

 [here]: https://rustwasm.github.io/wasm-bindgen/reference/types.html

-The crate I'm using, `annotate-snippets`, has a simple API that expects a set of options for specifying a code snippet and the errors it should be annotated with, and it can produce a Rust `String` as output.
-Here's what the API of `annotate-snippets` looks like in Rust:
+The crate I'm using, `annotate-snippets`, has a simple API.
+It expects a set of options for specifying a code snippet and its annotations, and it can produce a Rust `String` as output.
+Here's what the using the API in Rust looks like:

 ```rust
 let snippet = Snippet {